kylejones200/medium/2025-02-01 arar-algorithm-h-step-forecasting/README.md

 3. Fits autoregressive model on differenced data
 4. Generates h-step forecasts
 5. Reverses differencing to reconstruct original scale

-## Plotting Style

-All plots use a minimalist Tufte-style design:
-- No gridlines
-- No top or right spines
-- Descriptive titles with key metrics
-- Muted, professional color palette

 ## Caveats